Critical ideals of trees: Introduction

 \section{Introduction}

-Critical ideals of a graph were introduced in~\cite{Corrales} as a generalization of the critical group and the characteristic polynomial of the adjacency and Laplacian matrices of a graph and have been studied in~\cite{Alfaro, Corrales}.
-Given a graph $G=(V,E)$, let $L(G,X_G)$ be the \emph{generalized Laplacian matrix} of $G$, which is given by
+The critical ideals of a graph were introduced in~\cite{Corrales} as a generalization of the critical group and the characteristic polynomial of the adjacency and Laplacian matrices of a graph.
+Critical ideals have been shown to be very useful.
+For instance, in~\cite{Alfaro}, critical ideals were used to classify the simple graphs whose critical group has two of their invariant factors equal to one.
+Also, in~\cite{AV} and~\cite{AVE}, they were used to classify the simple graphs whose critical group has three of their invariant factors equal to one and bounded clique number.